FriendsOfSymfony/FOSUserBundle/Resources/doc/custom_storage_layer.rst

     it to make your implementation more flexible (this is done for Doctrine using listeners for instance)

-Configuring FOSUserBundle to use your implementation
+Configuring FOSUserBundle to use your Implementation
 ----------------------------------------------------

 To use your own implementation, create a service for your user manager.
 The